AdobeDocs/experience-manager-65.en/help/commerce/cif/overview.md

 ### CIF Integration Layer {#cif-integration-layer}

 The CIF integration layer is used to standardize integrations with other commerce solutions.
-It runs on the Adobe I/O Runtime platform which is Adobe's serverless platform and enables integrations at a microservice level by mapping third party APIs against the Adobe Commerce APIs.
-To help you get started on building third party integrations with AEM, we have created a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how a non-Magento commerce backend can be integrated via Adobe Commerce APIs (Magento GraphQL APIs).
+It runs on the Adobe I/O Runtime platform which is Adobe's serverless platform and enables integrations at a microservice level by mapping third-party APIs against the Adobe Commerce APIs.
+To help you get started on building third-party integrations with AEM, we have created a [reference implementation](https://github.com/adobe/commerce-cif-graphql-integration-reference) to demonstrate how a non-Magento commerce backend can be integrated via Adobe Commerce APIs (Magento GraphQL APIs).

 ## AEM Commerce Integration Patterns {#aem-commerce-integration}